 Making a bold statement at the beginning of a blog post can get the conversation going.
 You can tease the reader for what is about to come later in your chapter or post.
 Step out and make a bold statement, then start to share your thoughts on that statement.

 Method #4: Amazing Statistic

 If you are struggling with how to start your chapter or blog post, then find a statistic online and share it first to get the conversation going.
 Maybe you’ve done a survey through email or poll through a recent webinar.
 Share it.

 Maybe you’ve collected some stats other organizations have gathered, then start with that.
 Let the statistic, survey or poll, be the opening that will build toward your reasons later in the post.

 Read the Post: 3 Ways Amazon Ranks Kindle Books and How to Get More Downloads

 As you can see, writing a great introduction for a blog post isn’t hard once you understand the power of creating tension.

 I invite you to give this strategy a try.
-Remember, don’t create false tension or tension just for tension sake.
-Make sure you transition into adding value through providing answers, advice, and insights.
+Remember, don’t create false tension or tension just for tension's sake.
+Make sure you transition into adding value by providing answers, advice, and insights.